JabrilMahamud/blogpage-1/README.md

 * use many of django's built-in features to learn more about them
 * if I can combine my aws knowledge with this page it would be great

+#   completed steps:
+* make it more professional aesthetically -> add a jade green theme
+* created a timeline page

+# CURRENT ISSUES:
+USERS NOT BEING SAVED ON RESTART?

-#Next steps:
+# Next steps:
 * users need to be saved and allow users to log in again after the app is restarted
-* make it more professional aesthetically -> add a jade green theme
 * allow users to join groups
 * create different types of users
 * create a timeline that can sort posts by different features